conventoangelo/OverKeys/README.md

 1. Download the latest [EXE installer](https://github.com/conventoangelo/OverKeys/releases).
 2. Run the installer and follow the on-screen instructions.
-3. Once installed, OverKeys will be available for use immediately.
+3. Once installed, OverKeys will be available for use.

-### Configuration
+## Configuration

 To change the app settings, right-click the OverKeys icon in the system tray and select **Preferences**.
 A separate window will open, displaying the available settings.